dallen72/teamwater-itch-jam-july-25/README.md

 	- have a line show that previews the line that will be drawn
 	- maybe have a circle that shows the radius of how far the line can be  drawn
 	- do a better job of showing where the energy is
+	- the buttons on the main menu show an outline when selected